maidsafe/sn_routing/docs/post_flow.md

 In vault network, "posting" means data manipulation, i.e. allows data to be updated by the data owner.
 Some assumptions are made here :
-    1, The data type is versionable(i.e. manipulatable), currently there is only StructuredData has been defined 2, The original copy of such data must be put to the network from client directly to VersionaHandler 3, The data copy that new version pointing to has been uploaded to the network following the normal put flow.
+    1, The data type is versionable(i.e. manipulatable), currently there is only StructuredData has been defined 2, The original copy of such data must be put to the network from client directly to VersionHandler 3, The data copy that new version pointing to has been uploaded to the network following the normal put flow.

 Client first send a put request to network with the original copy versionable data (StructuredData).